toha87/EWU-CSCD371-2018-Fall/Assignment4/GradingNotes.md

 ### 38. What is the naming convention for items in a tuple?

 Use PascalCase for tuple names and standard camelCase when declaring/using local variables in a tuple type syntax.

+### 39. What is the correct casing for a parameter?

+Parameters have the same scope as local variables and follow the same casing convention, camelCase.
+This is especially important to avoid names that overlap with property names (which are PascalCase).